-In most cases, you will be able to resume normal activities within 10 days to two weeks after your surgery.
-Restrictions for seven to ten days after surgery may include: no makeup, no alcohol, no television and no contact lenses.
+In most cases, you will be able to resume normal activities within 7 to 10 days after your surgery.

 You should closely follow Dr. Bounds’ recommendation regarding the proper way to clean your eyes and the use of lubricating eye drops and compresses.

 You may resume wearing contact lenses after two weeks.